John McCain 2008 presidential campaign: Super Tuesday

 On January 31, McCain received the important endorsement of Governor of California Arnold Schwarzenegger and began campaigning with him; Schwarzenegger had previously refrained from endorsing either McCain or Giuliani because he counted both men as friends.
 The same day, Governor Rick Perry of Texas, formerly a supporter of Giuliani, threw his support behind McCain as well.
 Meanwhile, Romney, still burning about McCain's misleading Iraq withdrawal timetable charge, compared McCain to disgraced former president Richard Nixon, saying that McCain's claim was "reminiscent of the Nixon era" and that "I don't think I want to see our party go back to that kind of campaigning."

 McCain won his home state of Arizona, taking all 53 of the state's delegates, and won too the largest of the Super Tuesday prizes, garnering nearly all of California's 173 delegates.
 McCain also scored wins in Connecticut, Delaware, Illinois, Missouri, New Jersey, New York and Oklahoma.

 Romney ends campaign

 Both McCain and Romney addressed the Conservative Political Action Conference (CPAC) in Washington, D.C., on February 7.
 Romney used his speech to announce the end of his campaign, solidifying McCain's status as the likely Republican nominee.
 McCain spoke about an hour later, again appealing to conservative uncertainty about his ideology.
 He focused on his opposition to abortion and gun control, as well as his support for lower taxes and free-market health care solutions.
-He told the CPAC audience that he arrived in Washington as "a foot soldier in the Reagan Revolution", and addressed the issue of illegal immigration—one of the major issues where conservatives have attacked McCain.
+He told the CPAC audience that he arrived in Washington as "a foot soldier in the Reagan Revolution", and addressed the issue of illegal immigration—one of the major issues where conservatives had attacked McCain.
 He said that "it would be among my highest priorities to secure our borders first", before addressing other immigration laws.